YuchenDing/PUI2018_yd1402/HW6_yd1402/README.md

 Compare age of bikers for trips originating in Manhattan and in Brooklyn.

-Cowork with Xurui Chen(xc1454).
-She did the coding part, and I help her to check the result to making sure them meet the grading requirement.
+Work with Xurui Chen(xc1454).
+She did the coding part, and I helped her check the result.